syedimaduddin/msvsd4bituc/Week-1/README.md

 $ cp /usr/local/share/pdk/sky130A/libs.tech/netgen//sky130A_setup.tcl .
 ```

-# 3. Simulation of Inverter using Xschem and Ngspice
+# 3. Simulation of CMOS Inverter with SKY130 pdk

-## 3.i Pre-layout Simulation using Xschem and Ngspice
+# 3.i Pre-layout Simulation using Xschem and Ngspice

-### 3.i.a.
+## 3.i.a.
 DC Analaysis of CMOS inverter

 Create the schematic for inverter in Xschem.
 Take a `code_shown.sym` component from xschem library and write the sky130 library path into it.